Iceland Glacier Hike Guide

 Venture along the sprawling south coast, and get up close and personal with the Sólheimajökull glacier by ice climbing.

 Why go on a glacier hike in Iceland?

 Imagine pure nature.
-The sound of Ice under you feet.
-The formations in the glaciers create a wonderland of ridges, ice sculptures and waterways.
+The sound of ice under your feet.
+The formations in the glaciers create a wonderland of ridges, ice sculptures, and waterways.
 Going on a glacier hike tour in Iceland is unlike anything you have experienced.
-Check out the video and see what it is all about!
+Check out the video and see what it’s all about!